mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 How will you assess your project?

 - What outcomes do you hope to acheive?
+ - What output is each outcome tied to?
  - How can these outcomes be measured?
 - How will users assess your project?
 - How will outside bodies assess your project?
+- Be sure to ask simple questions that get to the heart of your intended outcomes.
+ - Did it work?
+(Rather than did it happen.)
+ - How well is it working?

 Adapted from Zannah and Aurelia's resources: